 - Gradual or Progressive Relaxation – Progressive Relaxation is to relax different parts of your body gradually starting from your feet up to the top of your head.
 You concentrate on each area of your body, tense each muscle and then relax the muscle, beginning with your toes and work your way up your body and when you reach you should feel much calmer and more relaxed.
 If you find a muscle is too painful to tense up then it’s important that you leave the muscle out.
 This is technique best doing when you are lying down.
 According to Vickers, A. & Zollman, C. (2001) to learn how to do Progressive Relaxation you need to:

 “…sit comfortably in a quiet room.
 He or she then tenses a group of muscles, such as those in the right arm, holds the contraction for 15 seconds, then releases it while breathing out.
 After a short rest, this sequence is repeated with another set of muscles.
 In a systematic fashion, major muscle groups are contracted, then allowed to relax.
 Gradually, different sets of muscle are combined.
 Patients are encouraged to notice the differences between tension and relaxation.”

 - Body scan meditation – this is similar to the progressive relaxation but instead of tensing each are just focus your thoughts on that area and as you breathe think that your pain is leaving that particular area

-- Breathing exercises that will help you relax to help your chronic pain (See the blog post for Breathing Techniques).
+- Breathing exercises that will help you relax to help your chronic pain (See Breathing Techniques).
 However you try and breathe in and exhale slowly and try and let your muscles go loose every time you breathe out.
 If you suffer from any lung problems, please do see your doctor or specialist to check with them before doing any deep breathing

 - Breathing whilst gently massaging near the area of pain, but please avoid any areas that are red, swollen or tender